Hexafluoroethane: Uses

 Hexafluoroethane is used as a versatile etchant in semiconductor manufacturing.
 It can be used for selective etching of metal silicides and oxides versus their metal substrates and also for etching of silicon dioxide over silicon.
 The primary aluminium and the semiconductor manufacturing industries are the major emitters of hexafluoroethane using the Hall-Héroult process.

 Together with trifluoromethane it is used in refrigerants R508A (61%) and R508B (54%).

 It is used as a tamponade to assist in retinal reattachment following vitreoretinal surgery.

 Environmental effects

-Due to the high energy of C-F bonds, hexafluorethane is nearly inert and thus acts as an extremely stable greenhouse gas, with an atmospheric lifetime of 10,000 years (other sources: 500 years).
+Due to the high energy of C−F bonds, hexafluoroethane is nearly inert and thus acts as an extremely stable greenhouse gas, with an atmospheric lifetime of 10,000 years (other sources: 500 years).
 It has a global warming potential (GWP) of 9200 and an ozone depletion potential (ODP) of 0.
 Hexafluoroethane is included in the IPCC list of greenhouse gases.

-Hexafluorethane did not exist in significant amounts in the environment prior to industrial-scale manufacturing.
-Atmospheric concentration of hexafluoroethane reached 3 pptv at the start of the 21st century.
+Hexafluoroethane did not exist in significant amounts in the environment prior to industrial-scale manufacturing.
 Its absorption bands in the infrared part of the spectrum cause a radiative forcing of about 0.001 W/m2.

 Health risks

 Due to its high relative density, it gathers in low-lying areas, and at high concentrations it can cause asphyxiation.
-Other health effects are similar to tetrafluoromethane.